John X. Christ

 Cluster: Tourism, Environment and Sustainable Societies (TESS)

-As a member of the local community, John Christ serves on the Plymouth Planning Board, is a member of the Plymouth Historical Society, has collaborated in various capacities with the Museum of the White Mountains, and is a parent and active volunteer at Mountain Village Charter School.
+As a member of his community, Dr. Christ serves as chair of the Plymouth Planning Board and as secretary of the Plymouth Historical Society’s Board of Directors.
+He has also collaborated in various capacities with regional cultural institutions, including the Museum of the White Mountains in Plymouth, and volunteers as a member of the Family Committee at Mountain Village Charter School.

 Selected Publications and Presentations